projectsesame/sesame/site/content/resources/deprecation-policy.md

-## Contour command line arguments
+## Sesame command line arguments

-Because removing command line arguments is a breaking operation (that is, the program won't start without them), Contour is committed to a gradual transition for changes here.
+Because removing command line arguments is a breaking operation (that is, the program won't start without them), Sesame is committed to a gradual transition for changes here.

 We try to use the following cycle for arguments:
 - Argument is announced deprecated, with a timeline for removal.
 This timeframe must never be shorter than 3 releases, but may be longer if required.